 You might even be lucky and stumble across an area with insane views, free firewood or a public bbq area.

-Everyone knows Australia is huge, but what is difficult to get your head around until you’e experienced it is the distance between some towns.
-We drove for hours and hours on end without seeing a proper town, and the only feasible place to stop was a rest area.
+Everyone knows Australia is huge, but what is difficult to get your head around until you’ve experienced it is the distance between some towns.
+We regularly drove for hours and hours on end without seeing a proper town, and the only feasible place to stop was a rest area.

 Lots of people stay there so you feel pretty safe even though you’re in the middle of nowhere.
 The main thing that you have to watch out for is the wildlife, especially at night time!